 Select Page

-The making of the self-guided walking maps
+The making of our self-guided walking maps

 To bring you our fantastic set of self-guided walks, YHA enlisted the help of some fantastic volunteers who tried out all of the walks to test for accessibility and add some extra details such as picnic spots, scenic viewing points and refreshment places.
 Here Toni tells us about how to make the most of walking as a family and how she contributed to YHA’s route guides and maps.